joseluisq/gitnow/README.md

 # GitNow
-> Speed up your Git workflow. :tropical_fish: + :octocat:
+> Speed up your Git workflow. :tropical_fish:

 GitNow contains a command set that provides high-level operations on the top of Git.
 A Fish shell alternative inspired by [git-friendly](https://github.com/jamiew/git-friendly).